KTH/kth-azure-app/README.md

 Run docker-compose -p [custom project name with version] up -d

+## Development workflow

+1. Dev created Dockerfile and docker-compose.yml
+  * How to communicate andermatt base images?
+  * How to issue creation of new andermatt base images?
+  * Who owns andermatt?
+  * How to communicate extensions
+2. Dev makes change to code and wants to test locally
+  * Is the Dockerfile compatible for both cluster and local?
+  * How to handle overlay networks that require a kv-store?
+  * How to handle DNS entries created for compose services connect('redis')?
+3. Dev pushes code changes to gita
+  *

 ## Notes
 If docker can't fetch an image (docker: Network timed out..)
 [GitHub issue](https://github.com/docker/docker/issues/20910)